ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise11/README.md

 3. If you have time left, try to extend the class definition with methods for adding interest to the account.
 It is up to you to define requirements, etc.

-NOTE: This is a fairly large and somewhat difficult exercise.
+Note: This is a fairly large and somewhat difficult exercise.
 Try to solve it in small steps.
 Get a little bit to work, test it, and then proceed to the next little bit.
 Manage the complexity.